Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgDisapprove"></a>

 ### MsgDisapprove
+Deprecated: use MsgRevokeOperator

 MsgDisapprove is the Msg/Disapprove request type.

-Note: deprecated (use MsgRevokeOperator)

 | Field | Type | Label | Description |